btk2oo7/vecta3/README.md

+# vecta3 library
+meant to be a 1:1 replica of roblox's Vector3 class

-my recreation of the roblox vector3 class. should work the same. the purpose of this project was to learn metamethods and object-oriented programming in luau. i think i did
+the purpose of the project was to further my understanding of luau metatables and object-oriented programming